NYT92/aslnk.github.io/assets/mdasset/hanimeauth.md

 If there is any problem with this API, Please email me at admin@aslnk.ml

 # Author / Credits
-Made with :love: By NYT92 from :cambodia:
+Made with :heart_on_fire: By NYT92 from :cambodia: